olesk75/AnimatedGIF/README.md

 If you get the `"RuntimeError: main thread is not in main loop"` error, you're experiencing a [known problem with Tkinter] (http://stackoverflow.com/questions/14694408/runtimeerror-main-thread-is-not-in-main-loop).
 Unfortunately, Tkinter is not really thread safe.
 You can replace Tkinter with [mtTkinter](http://tkinter.unpythonic.net/wiki/mtTkinter), but in my experience, whether or not this becomes a problem waries from case to case.
 It seems that if your gif animation thread makes the main Tkinter thread time out, this error occurs.

+There is a slightly more complex solution though, which involves [running all UI code in the main thread, and let the writers write to a Queue object](http://effbot.org/zone/tkinter-threads.htm).
+Though this clearly works and solves the problem, it also means that, unless you are using threads for other tasks, you would have to rewrite your entire program just to include animated GIFs.
+That might be a tiny bit overkill to say the least...

 ##Future work

 Obviously, the Tkinter error is a big issue in many cases, so an alternative implementation is needed.
 Suggestions are welcome.